EXPERT PROMPTING MASTERCLASS

 The Symptom

-The output is too formal when you want casual, or too casual when you want professional.
+Output is too formal when you want casual, or too casual when you want professional.

 The Diagnosis